SamuelChan123/ShowUs/README.md

 ## Deployment

-Netlify will be used for deployment in the future
+Netlify/heroku will be used for deployment in the future

 ## Roadmap